alexthescott/Sprintify.0.0.3/README.md

 ##	Hot:
       1. post generate new playlist interface (reordering, audio preview, remove songs, display song length)
       2. create new playlist on account post filter
-      3. download and display track images
+      3. build a database for every "seen" song

 ##  Medium:
-      1. build a database for every "seen" song
-      2. hamburger menu to add logout and settings
+      1. hamburger menu to add logout and settings
-      3. generate brand new playlist feature
+      2. generate brand new playlist feature

 ##  Mild:
       1. refresh button in action bar to check if new playlists are made